-9 Before you remove the memory module , touch a metal part of the computer to discharge any static electricity accumulated on your body.

-Carefully pull the release tabs (1) on both ends of the memory module at the same time in the direction of the arrow.
+- 9 Before you remove the memory module , touch a metal part of the computer to discharge any static electricity accumulated on your body. - 10 Remove the memory module: - Carefully pull the release tabs (1) on both ends of the memory module at the same time in the direction of the arrow.